Denominational Resources for Closing and Merging Churches

 Then contact us for personal connection with people who have led congregations concluding ministry.
 We will help you to navigate whatever system you’re in.
 We provide peer, collaborative ministry that builds on existing institutional offerings.

-Are you a denominational leader?
+Are you a regional or denominational leader?

 We can help you identify resources and best practices from across denominational traditions.
 We can help start hard conversations with congregations that need to discuss multiple possibilities for their future.